A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Federated Unlearning Methods

-``Request-with-Leave" signifies that the target client does not stay within the FU system for participation in the unlearning process, which typically involves a series of computational iterations.
+Passive unlearning signifies that the target client does not stay within the FU system to participate in the unlearning process, which typically involves a series of computational iterations.
 Instead, the remaining participants, including the central server, the remaining FL clients, or both, carry out the unlearning algorithms.
-In the case of (i) server standalone unlearning, historical information such as gradients and global models is stored, enabling the server to eliminate the influence of the unlearned client using various methods.
-In the scenario of (ii) server-remaining-clients joint unlearning, the standard FL workflow is followed, with iterative refinements of the global model achieved by aggregating improved information from the remaining clients.
+In this case, passive unlearning unlearns the entire client instead of partial data.
+In the scenario of (i) server-standalone unlearning, historical information such as gradients and global models is stored, enabling the server to eliminate the influence of the unlearned client using various methods.
+In the scenario of (ii) client-aided unlearning, the standard FL workflow is followed, with iterative refinements of the global model achieved by aggregating improved information from the remaining clients.
+Note that for passive unlearning, methods like local retraining, local fine-tuning, and multi-task unlearning are no longer applicable.
+This is because these FU algorithms rely on direct access to both the unlearned data and the remaining data of the target client, which becomes inaccessible when the entire client must be removed.